BrentCrude79/Plex_Kickstart-/README.md

 -Open SSH ports with Password and Certificate authentication ready -pull and spin up the containers for Plex, Sonarr, Radarr, Sabnzbd, WUD, and Guardtowarr -enable touchless automatic updates for everything

+After installation:
+If you have existing Docker/Podmain volume data, unzip it to your personal directory (~, /home/[your username]/{plex,sonarr,radarr,etc...} to restore your backup
+Otherwise if you need to configure the containers the first time:
+Login to plex (your hostname/IP :32400/web) and configure if necessary Then login to sonarr (:8989) and radarr (:788) to configure/upload a backup file.
+Then login to sabnzbd (:8080) to do the same.
+WUD requires no configuration.
+Guardtowarr (:9595) only requires configuration if you didnt customize the API key in the Kickstart.
+Test SMB at \\systemname
+test SSH by typing "SSH plex@systemname"